CyVerse-learning-materials/cyverse_mooc/step7.rst

     .. admonition:: learning-objectives

        - Understand basic analysis capabilities of the Discovery Environment
-       - Be able to find an analysis app and how to launch the analysis
+       - Find an app and launch an analysis
-       - Be able to monitor analysis results
+       - Monitor analysis results
-       - Be able to access analysis results
+       - Access analysis results

 **Description:**

-In this module, we introduce analysis in the CyVerse discovery environment and demonstrate how to launch and monitor analyses in the discovery environment.
+In this module, we introduce analyses in the CyVerse discovery environment and demonstrate how to launch and monitor analyses in the discovery environment.

 ----